Lezhek/Snieg/README.md

-"Unfortunately, the original version of Snieg is not compatible with Steam.
+Unfortunately, the original version of Snieg is not compatible with Steam.
 This fork fixes this issue.
-This version is not compatible with SnowRunner versions for Epic Games and Microsoft Store."
+This version is not compatible with SnowRunner versions for Epic Games and Microsoft Store.

 [Check out the original Snieg version for description](https://github.com/H3Cki/Snieg/tree/main)